 Ultrasound is an imaging technique that uses high frequency sound waves to get pictures of the inside of the body without using X-rays.
 For this type of ultrasound scan we use a specially designed ultrasound probe, which is gently inserted into the vagina in a safe, short, and painless procedure.
 We then move the ultrasound probe into different positions to clearly visualise the uterus and ovaries.

 By doing a trans-vaginal scan, we're able to get the probe closer to the pelvic organs to get a better picture – meaning we can get a much better idea of your needs.

-If you’ve experienced more than one miscarriage, or if you've been through two or more unsuccessful IVF treatments, we’re likely to recommend recurrent implantation failure screening.
+If you’ve experienced more than one miscarriage, or if you've been through two or more unsuccessful IVF treatments, we may recommend recurrent implantation failure screening.

 During the last ten years we've done a lot of work to try and identify reasons for IVF failure and miscarriage.

-Chromosomal problems in the embryos seem to be a major factor, and to see whether this could be the issue for you we might suggest pre-implantation genetic screening, which helps us to choose embryos with the best chromosomes for implantation.
+Chromosomal problems in the embryos seem to be a major factor, and to see whether this could be the issue for you we might suggest pre-implantation genetic screening, which helps us to choose embryos with the right number of chromosomes for implantation.

 There are a number of techniques and tests we can use to see why you might be struggling.
 Some key tests might include:

 By screening for particular antibodies and autoantibodies, we can get an insight into whether your immune system could be preventing embryos from implanting properly.

 C4M2 is the name of a gene mutation that can be carried by both men and women, and if passed to an embryo it can cause both failed implantation and miscarriage.
 Our pioneering scientists were the first in the world to discover that this can be treated with heparin.

 “I always thank CARE.
 I wouldn't have a family if it weren't for them.”